 Burke agrees, though he never really gives a good reason why he should stick his neck out for police and politicians who aren’t even in his own country.
 Best guess?
 It’s so he can get conjugal visits from the cute attorney posing as his wife.
 (This is a thing that actually happens, so maybe this conjecture may be right on the money.)

 There’s enough room in the set up for there to be a fun movie here.
-A prison filled with a bunch of kooky, colorful characters for Van Damme to fight and buddy up with would be supremely entertaining, but neither scribe David S. Goyer (yes, the same one who rebooted Batman with Christopher Nolan) nor director Daran Sarafian really seem to decide on which direction they want to go with it.
+A prison filled with a bunch of kooky, colorful characters for Van Damme to fight and buddy up with would be supremely entertaining, but neither scribe David S. Goyer (yes, the same one who rebooted Batman with Christopher Nolan) nor director Daran Sarafian really seem to decide on which direction they want to go.

-There are definitely some weird characters here, like Priest (Abdul Salam El Razzac), the prison kingpin who somehow has the equivalent of a penthouse in some forgotten wing of the prison, and The Sandman, who somehow is still alive despite having taken six bullets to the chest at the start of the film, but they feel incongruous the rest of the film which wants to be this gritty, quasi-realistic prison thriller.
+There are definitely some weird characters here, like Priest (Abdul Salam El Razzac), the prison kingpin who somehow has the equivalent of a penthouse in some forgotten wing of the facility, and The Sandman, who somehow is still alive despite having taken six bullets to the chest at the start of the film, but they feel incongruous the rest of the film which wants to be this gritty, quasi-realistic prison thriller.

 Also, poor Robert Guillaume.
 He’s stuck slumming it up in this and has almost nothing to do other than be the final entry into this odd stretch of JCVD’s career where his characters are teamed up with streetwise black guys.

-Dammage Report Statistics for Death Warrant:
+Van Dammage Report Statistics for Death Warrant: